 Both Apple and Google app marketplaces offered a new business model and attracted millions of mobile app developers.
 Similar to the start of search engines, the competition was fierce.
-In order to get users to install your app, you first had to get them to find it amongst the myriad of options, then hope they’ll actually choose to download your app.
+In order to get users to install your app, you first had to get them to find your app amongst the myriad of options, then hope they’ll actually choose to download your app.

-2. The evolution of ASO and the platforms
+2. The evolution of ASO strategies

 ASO 1.0 – In 2009, shortly after the stores started to grow, a few early adopters started to spread the term ASO.
 This initial era of ASO was characterized mostly by focusing on keywords in the most simplistic way (taking inspiration from Search Engine Optimization (SEO) at the time).

-- Add keywords to your title
+- Add keywords to your app title

-- Fill in your keyword field
+- Fill in your app keyword field

 In addition, given the still-underdeveloped app store algorithms, ‘black hat ASO’ was on the rise with many companies acquiring cheap incentivized traffic (for example, users that got paid to install a game) in order to have their app climb the ranks, increasing visibility, and therefore increasing organic uplift.

-The major developments have been:
+The major developments of ASO 2.0 have been: